Mr-Abood/GPTFree/README.md

-# Algion - Free OpenAI API
+# Algion - Free OpenAI-compatible API

 🚀 Access powerful AI models through our OpenAI-compatible API.
 Completely free and ready to use.